thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-07-11-polymorphic-relationships-with-ecto-and-postgres.md

 # Hold up!
 There's another way...

 What if we use concepts from composition?
-We can solve this by having a lookup table that connects the shared behavior with different types of entities:
+We can solve this by having a lookup table that connects the shared behavior with different types of entities, this modeling strategy is called an **Exclusive Arc**:

 ```elixir
 def change do